joscheuerer/hands-on-workshop/docs/lab2.md

 ### Create an IaC template
 In the orchestrator on the left click on **Library** and choose **Create Template +**.

-Once on the marketplace you can try out the different links and then continue to **Create Template +** which you can find on the top right hand side of the screen.

 ![Create Template](image/createtemplate.png)
 _Fig.
 Create IaC template_